Officer Recruitment

 Qualifications:

-• 21 years of age and under 35 years of age at the time of application deadline, unless exempt from such age limitation as provided in section 5/10-2.1-6 of the Fire and Police Commissioner’s Act
+• At least 21 years of age and under 35 years of age at the time of application deadline, unless exempt from such age limitation as provided in section 5/10-2.1-6 of the Fire and Police Commissioner’s Act.
+A 20-year-old may apply if the person will likely pass their 21st birthday by the completion of police academy.

 • U.S. Citizen or legally authorized to work in the U.S.